 Evidence of your studies

-To apply you will need to supply various documents including a Letter confirming your student status as proof of your studies which can be obtained from the registry office or International Student adviser.
+To apply you will need to supply various documents including a Letter confirming your student status as proof of your studies which can be obtained from the registry office or Welfare Adviser (International).

 - Apply as early as possible as it can take some time to obtain a Schengen Visa.